Australian Bombshell Emily Sears Pops Out Of Electric Yellow Bikini, Leaving Fans’ Jaws On The Floor

 Is there anything that Emily Sears doesn’t look good in?

 The stunner has been putting on a sexy display for fans a lot over the past few weeks and her outfit of choice definitely seems to be the bikini.
-Currently, the Aussie born is in Los Angeles where she has been flooring fans with one hot shot after the next.
-The beauty has a following of over 4.8 million on Instagram alone and each and every photo that she shares earns her a ton of attention from fans.
+Currently, the Australia-born influencer is in Los Angeles where she has been flooring fans with one hot shot after the next.
+The beauty has a following of over 4.8 million on Instagram alone, and each and every photo that she shares earns her a ton of attention from fans.

 In the most recent photo post on her account, the stunner puts on a NSFW display by the pool.
 In the killer new shot, Emily stands in front of an outdoor bar with a pool at her back.
 She wears her long, blonde locks down and to the side with a few loose curls.
 Sears appears to be virtually makeup-free in the photo, sporting just a hint of blush and eyeliner.

 She holds up a supplement in one hand and gives a half smile to the camera.
-And while her face and hair both look absolutely gorgeous, it’s her killer figure that is really driving fans wild.
+While her face and hair both look absolutely gorgeous, it’s her killer figure that is really driving fans wild.
 On top, the stunner pops out of an electric yellow bikini, leaving little to the imagination as she shows off ample amounts of cleavage to fans.
 On the bottom, the beauty shows off plenty of skin while she flaunts her killer legs and booty for the camera.

 View this post on Instagram